fplab/rustviz-tutorial/README.md

 }
 ```

 iv.
-Lastly, put the source.rs in input folder, and main.rs remains in the curent folder, then run follwoing to generate the svg files: vis_code.svg and vis_timeline.svg.
+Lastly, put the source.rs and annotated_source.rs in a separate folder called input inside your current folder.
+And main.rs remains in the current folder, then run following to generate and save the svg files in current folder: vis_code.svg and vis_timeline.svg.
 Run:
 ```
-cargo run path/to/folder
+cargo run path/to/current_folder
 ```

 ![Screen Shot 2022-06-27 at 11 46 52 AM](https://github.com/rustviz/rustviz/blob/master/src/examples/copy/vis_code.svg)